-The opportunity to contribute to our objective of saving lives, alleviating suffering and working with those most in need.
+- The chance to gain professional development and to develop (career path, training, etc.) within the organisation. - The opportunity to contribute to our objective of saving lives, alleviating suffering and working with those most in need.

 We recommend all applicants to write a cover letter containing an introduction of yourself, explaining why you are applying for the position, and explaining why you think you are suitable for the position.

-English CVs accepted
+English CVs only